dojh111/connect-four/GeneticAlgorithm/README_GENETIC.md

 4. Selected column leads to 2 tiles in a row, in any direction (line of 2, can go through empty spaces)
 5. Selected column leads to situation of inevitable win - 2 in a row, both sides still have space for tiles
 6. Number of possible directions to win from (left, right, up, diagonals are not blocked)
-7. Selecting a column that will result in opponent winning the next turn (negative value)
-8. Placing at column leads to 3 tiles in a row, in > 1 direction
+7. Placing at column leads to 3 tiles in a row, in > 1 direction
-9. Placing at column leads to 2 tiles in a row, in > 1 direction
+8. Placing at column leads to 2 tiles in a row, in > 1 direction
-10. Placing on columns 2, 4 and 6
+9. Placing on columns 2, 4 and 6

 **Note:** An inevitable win is a move which will result in 3 in a row, with empty spaces on either side of the set